Bas Rutten: Professional wrestling career

 Rutten competed in Japanese professional wrestling following his Pancrase tenure.
 He made his debut at the Inoki Bom-Ba-Ye 2000 event, where he teamed up with Alexander Otsuka to defeat the team of Naoki Sano and Ricco Rodríguez, with Rutten personally submitting Sano with a crossface chickenwing.
 He also wrestled in Battlarts, defeating Carl Malenko by KO via palm strike.

 In 2002, Rutten debuted in New Japan Pro-Wrestling as a part of Antonio Inoki's MMA army.
 Before his first match, he was featured in vignettes learning the shining wizard from watching Keiji Mutoh tapes in order to adapt to NJPW professional wrestling.
 He mostly wrestled in singles matches, beating both rookies and veterans like Manabu Nakanishi, Hiroshi Tanahashi and Masayuki Naruse.
 In July, he challenged for the IWGP Heavyweight Championship against Yuji Nagata, but he was defeated.
 After three months, in October, he was featured in a special European Catch Wrestling Rules Match against Osamu Nishimura with Tony St. Clair as a special referee.
 The match went to a time limit draw after ten rounds, despite Nishimura's illegal blows.
 The same month, Rutten dropped down to the junior heavyweight division and received another title match, this time against Koji Kanemoto for the IWGP Junior Heavyweight Championship, but he was unsuccessful.
+His last match was on October 26, 2002 when he lost to Koji Kanemoto.